<em>: The Emphasis element

 <strong> element to mark text that has greater importance than surrounding text.

-New developers are often confused at seeing multiple elements that produce similar results.
+Some developers may be confused by how multiple elements seemingly produce similar visual results.

 <i> are a common example, since they both italicize text.
 What's the difference?
 Which should you use?